SrujanPR/SkipQ/README.md

-# SkipQ — Smart Canteen Pre-Ordering Platform
+# SkipQ: Smart Canteen Pre-Ordering Platform

 An end-to-end web application that lets college students and staff skip the canteen queue.
 Students browse the canteen menu, build a cart, and reserve a pickup time slot.
 Canteen staff manage orders in real time, and college admins oversee canteens and onboarding.